lanxiu/blog/blog/ELK ERROR.md

 > RedisConnectionFailureException: java.net.SocketTimeoutException: Read timed out;

 + Check: the result is ok

+  Check Redis connection using:

 > docker exec -it redis redis-cli
 > redis-cli CONFIG GET protected-mode

 + Reason: my VPN Proxy is running ,it uses the alias not the ip

+  VPN proxy is running and uses the alias instead of the IP.

 ### 1.8 No instances available for localhost

 + Check:

-The licensing-service  can't find instance, but  the  eureka server  is running well and the service xml can be access
+The licensing-service  can't find instances, but  the  eureka server  is running well and the service xml can be access

+The licensing-service can't find instances, even though Eureka server is running fine and the service XML is accessible.

 + Solution:
-wait  a moment , and it's ok
+wait for a moment , and it's ok

+Wait for a moment, and the issue should resolve.

 ### 1.9 Logstash Connection Error